Study Permit Application Information

 If you need to extend your study permit, check to see if York is listed as your Designated Learning Institution on your current study permit.

-If York is listed on your study permit and you will not be changing study levels, ie you're in undergraduate studies and remaining in undergraduate studies, you do not need a PAL.
+If York is listed on your study permit and you will not be changing study levels, i.e. you're in undergraduate studies and remaining in undergraduate studies, you do not need a PAL.

 I'm a current international student and I need to apply for a new study permit from outside Canada.
 How do I get a PAL?

+Current international students may need a NEW study permit for a variety of reasons.
+Please contact the International Student Advisors at iadvisor@yorku.ca if you are unsure.
 We also recommend you speak with an academic advisor about your course selections or if you have deferred exams or grades.

 Incoming Exchange & Visiting Student Questions